spotinst/help/src/docs/ocean/features/roll.md

 ![ocn-roll-ocean-create-roll-dialog-box](https://github.com/spotinst/help/assets/159915991/8f4a9b48-1d2d-49cf-b72c-e0b477dff6e1)

-2. To roll virtual node groups or node pools only, select from the drop-down menu at the top of the dialog box.
+2. If you are rolling virtual node groups or node pools, select from the drop-down menu at the top of the dialog box.
 You can optionally select **All**.
 3. Configure the [Roll Parameters](https://docs.spot.io/ocean/features/roll?id=roll-parameters)):

     *   Set the size of a roll batch (%).